-The strategies the district has initiated to increase and retain teachers of color in the district are by hiring eligible degree holders as educational assistants, teacher-assistants, and paraprofessional.
-Then develop them by encouraging them to pursue teaching licensure.
-We have given priority to those who already have foreign teaching licenses and have supported to attain MN teaching license.
-These waiver/variance licenses have increased teacher retaining among our teachers of color.
-The district has provided education continuing opportunities for the teachers of color.
-Our goal is for one teacher pursue license in CTE; another 3 to take AP courses training; and one more to take concurrent math courses with Normandale College.
-For the teachers teaching college courses, 3 will be teachers of color for the SY 2019-20.
-Also, we started a mentoring program that supported teachers of color.
+The strategies the district has initiated to increase and retain teachers of color in the district are by hiring eligible degree holders as educational assistants, teacher-assistants, and paraprofessionals.
+These individuals are also encouraged to pursue teaching licensure and professional development opportunities.
+We have given priority to those who already have foreign teaching licenses and have supported them in attaining a MN teaching license.
+These Tier 1/Tier 2 licenses have increased teacher retention of teachers of color.
+The district has also provided continuing education opportunities for teachers of color.
+Our goal is for one teacher to pursue a license in CTE; another 3 to take AP course training, and one more to take concurrent math courses with Normandale College.
+For the teachers teaching college courses,3 will be teachers of color for the SY 2020-21.
+Also, we have a mentoring program that supports teachers of color.
 The most senior of them attended a workshop on teacher mentoring.
-One of the administrator also attended a mentoring and teacher evaluations workshops.
-Peer to peer training and observation is encouraged and all the teachers of color have observed each other teacher and provided recommendations.
+One of the administrators has also attended mentoring and teacher evaluation workshops.
+Peer to peer training and observation is encouraged and all the teachers of color have observed other teachers and provided recommendations.